Installing rocSOLVER on Linux#

 sudo apt-get install rocsolver

-Building & installing from source#
+Building and installing from source#

 The rocSOLVER source code is hosted on GitHub.
 Download the code and checkout the desired branch using: